Andy4495/Windows10-on-iMac2011/README.md

 - **You now have a fully-functional Windows 10 machine**
   - You can switch back to MacOS at any time using Boot Camp

-## Issues

-Open a GitHub issue if you encounter any problems or have improvement ideas.

 ## References

 - Apple [spec page][3]